deepin-community/llvmlite/docs/source/admin-guide/install.rst

     conda install llvmlite

-Development releases are built from the Git master branch and uploaded to the Numba_ development channel on `Anaconda Cloud <https://anaconda.org/numba>`_::
+Development releases are built from the Git main branch and uploaded to the Numba_ development channel on `Anaconda Cloud <https://anaconda.org/numba>`_::

     conda install -c numba/label/dev llvmlite